Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

 Next, the 6 types of Malasada Puffs are Custard, Dobash (Chocolate), Haupia (Coconut Cream), Macadamia Nut, Guava, and the Flavor of the Month!

-The classic Custard features a firm, light cream that pairs perfectly with the fluffy dough.
+The classic Custard features a firm, light cream that matches the fluffy dough perfectly.

-Dobash is perfect when you want something rich or need a sugar boost when you are tired.
+Dobash is for when you want to eat something hearty or when you are tired and crave sugar.

-Haupia offers the gentle sweetness of coconut and a unique cream texture that blends well with the dough.
+Haupia features the gentle sweetness of coconut and a unique cream texture that coats the dough well.

-Macadamia Nut features a custard base with a subtle nutty aroma.
+Macadamia Nut has a custard base with a faint scent of nuts.

-Guava is impressive with its mild, fresh acidity and vibrant color.
+Guava is impressive for its mild, fresh acidity and bright color.

-Custard, Dobash, and Haupia are standard items that are always available.
+Custard, Dobash, and Haupia are standard menu items that are always available.

-Please note that Macadamia Nut, Guava, and the Flavor of the Month are not sold at the wagon-type locations and are exclusive to the main store!
+Please note that Macadamia Nut, Guava, and the Flavor of the Month are generally store-exclusives and are not sold at the wagon-type locations!

 How to Order and Get a Box at Leonard’s